Zenika/spring-workshop/Slides/08_spring_batch.md

 - Metadata about configured and executed jobs is stored in a *JobRepository*.
 - JobRepository may persist data in memory, in a database or any other medium
 - Jobs may be passed arguments to parameterize their executions
-- It's a good idea to provide a unique argument (eg: execution timestamp) so that the JobLauncher refuses to launch a job that has already executed in the past with the same parameters
+- It's a good idea to provide an argument with an unique value (eg: execution timestamp) because the JobLauncher refuses to launch a job that has already executed in the past with the exact same parameters